wethod/learning-center-source/content/finance/index.md

 6. Click *Save*.

-7. Your request will appear on the list.
+7. Your request will be added to the list.

 **Edit a travel request:**

-1. Open a travel request detail
+1. Open a travel request detail.

-2. Click *Edit*
+2. Click *Edit*.

-3. Edit your travel request
+3. Edit your travel request.

-4. Click *Save*
+4. Click *Save*.

 **Send a travel request:**

-1. Click the button *Send*
+1. Click the button *Send*.

 2. Choose a recipient for the request.
 To insert one or more email addresses as recipients head to the setting page.